TehilahZaman/project-card-game/README.md

 - [x] README.md

-- [ ] Animations when card is dealt from the deck
+- [ ] Add animations when card is dealt from the deck

+- [ ] Add sound when card button is clicked